jimdavis1/Viral_Annotation/README.md

 	--help (or -h)           Show this help message
 ```

-## General remarks on the curation and development of PSSMs and the current state of the thee annotations
+## General remarks on the curation and development of PSSMs and the current state of the annotations
 ### Paramyxoviridae

 I have recently updated the way transcript-edited features are called by adding `get_transcript_edited_features.pl`.
 This is up-to-date and evaluated for the glycoproteins of Ebola, and the phosphoproteins in the Paramyxos.
 They were originally called by splicing two BLAST HSPs, which turned out to be problematic in a few cases.
 DLITs that either describe the editing site, or the subsequent amino acid sequence for the transcript-edited proteins have been added to the json.
 There are a handful, like Narmovirus, where I do not think protein work has been done to prove V and W, but the predicted editing site is supported by literature.
 At this point, all editing sites are backstopped by literature references. <br>